Ian-Blanshard/MP3-Climbing-Log/README.md

 * JavaScript
 * Python

+[PostgresSQL](https://www.postgresql.org/) was used as the database to store and manage application data.

 [Flask](https://flask.palletsprojects.com/en/3.0.x/) backend framework was used to build the back end for this project.

 [Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/1.0.1/) was used to hash user passwords prior to saving them to the database for security.